 The EU humanitarian budget focuses also on both preparedness and emergency response to natural disasters.
 In 2019, the EU provided assistance to people affected by floods in March, the Mirpur earthquake in October, and drought.
 In response to drought in southern Pakistan, disaster preparedness assistance has focused on building the capacity of the local health structures, to anticipate and be better prepared to face surges in acute malnutrition.
 Although this summer monsoon rain has temporarily alleviated the immediate effects of protracted drought, the gravity of the food shortages and malnutrition crises in Sindh and Baluchistan (recently highlighted by the National Nutrition Survey and Integrated Phase Classification’s (IPC) analyses), will continue to require strengthened humanitarian as well as development and structural support.

-The EU has operated in Pakistan since the 1990s, providing humanitarian assistance to people affected by conflict and major natural disasters, including the 2005 earthquake and the devastating floods between 2010 and 2015, which affected a total of over 30 million people.
+The EU has operated in Pakistan since the 1990s, providing humanitarian assistance to people affected by conflict and major natural disasters, including the 2005 earthquake and the devastating floods between 2010 and 2015, which affected more than 30 million people.
 Relief items were channelled to flood victims through the EU Civil Protection Mechanism.